Fact checked

 This article was reviewed by Scott Syrja, Executive Financial Consultant at Syrja & Associates

-The 2024 amendments to Canada’s Income Tax Act have been announced and will come into effect after June 25th, 2024.
-Though it’s important to note that these laws are not in effect yet.
+The 2024 amendments to Canada’s Income Tax Act came into effect as of June 25th, 2024.

 This article explains capital gains tax in Canada, what the June 2024 changes mean for Canadians, and how changes to the capital gains tax may affect inheritance in Canada.